 “I always meant to fix it”

-No one wants to be thought of as a slacker.
-However, due to budget restrictions and time restraints, every homeowner has a wish list of repairs or upgrades that never got addressed.
-Moving before you check those items off your list may leave you feeling like you are suffering from the Zeigarnik Effect, a nagging feeling of leaving things undone.
-But keep in mind that the new buyer may have a different to-do list than you do, and focus your efforts on doing only the work that will bring you the best ROI.
+No one wants to be labeled a slacker.
+However, due to budget restrictions and time restraints, most homeowners have a wish list of repairs or upgrades that never got addressed.
+But keep in mind that the new buyer may have a different to-do list than you do, and focus your efforts on completing the work that will bring you the best ROI.

 “I don’t want buyers to see my house like this”